vesaharju/website/README.md

 What a web site!

-Now editing on update-readme branch.
+Updates made on master on Githun before rebase.